Māori Emerging Leaders

 The 10-month programme costs $5200 (excl GST) per participant.
 It is expected that participation costs, travel and any other associated costs will be covered by agencies.
 Participants should be fully supported to attend mentoring sessions and quarterly wānanga.

-For participants, the programme will:
+For rangatahi, the kaupapa will:

-- build their confidence and skills to lead and to serve in their communities and the Public Service
+• build their confidence and skills to lead and to serve in their communities and the Public Service

-- equip them to navigate their development and career in the Public Service
+• equip them to navigate their development and career in the Public Service

-- provide access to ongoing support through a network of Māori across the public sector.
+• provide access to ongoing support through a network of Māori across the public sector.

 Senior Public Service mentors will gain insights and an understanding of the challenges, work and opportunities for early in career Māori public servants, and how they can better support Māori aspirations in their organisations.